ritza-co/internal-articles/docs/cloudflare-rwsdk-real-time.md

     prefix("/user", userRoutes),
 ```

 **What you just built:** Your worker now includes two API endpoints for poll creation and voting, plus the real-time route that enables live updates.
 Notice that this entire backend is declarative with just route definitions and function calls.
-The framework handles all the complexity you manually implemented in Cloudflare Workers:
+The framework provides built-in solutions for the infrastructure patterns you manually implemented in Cloudflare Workers:

 - **No manual route matching** with just `route("/api/poll/create", ...)`
 - **No authentication middleware** because the framework handles sessions automatically